 Remember, when selecting TPD lawyers, discuss legal fees before proceeding so there are no nasty surprises.
 Aussie Injury Lawyers work on a 100% No Win, No Fee basis, which means you pay legal fees when you win and zero if you lose.
 Plus, we will give you an upfront, capped, or fixed price before we start work on your case.
 Get a quote now >

-Collate Medical Evidence
+2. Collate Medical Evidence

-Lodge Your Claim
+3. Lodge Your TPD Claim

-After submitting your claim forms, your superannuation fund will assess your documentation to determine if you qualify for a TPD payout.
+After submitting your claim forms, your superannuation fund will assess your documentation to determine if you qualify for a TPD payment.
 This process can take several months, so it’s important to be patient and follow up with your super fund to ensure they have all the necessary information.

 Common Types of TPD Claims

-You can make a total and permanent disability claim for many different medical concerns.
-Generally, any physical injury, illness, or psychological disorder that stops you from working in your regular job can qualify for a successful TPD claim.
+You can make a total and permanent disability claim for many medical concerns.
+Generally, any physical injury, illness, or psychological disorder that stops you from working in your regular job can qualify for a successful TPD insurance claim.
 These are some of the most common kinds of TPD claims in Australia.

-Examples of physical injuries that qualify for TPD | Chronic back pain Spinal cord injuries Head and brain trauma Loss of Vision, Hearing or Speech Shoulder injuries Lower limb damage Loss of limb Paraplegia and Quadriplegia |
+Some physical injuries that qualify for TPD | Chronic back pain Spinal cord injuries Head and brain trauma Loss of Vision, Hearing or Speech Shoulder injuries Lower limb damage Loss of limb Paraplegia and Quadriplegia Injury from a motor vehicle accident |

-Examples of mental health issues that qualify for TPD | Depression Anxiety PTSD Schizophrenia Bipolar Disorder Borderline Personal Disorder Any other recognised and diagnosable psychological disorder |
+Mental health conditions qualifying for mental illness TPD claims | Depression Anxiety PTSD Schizophrenia Bipolar Disorder Borderline Personal Disorder Any other recognised and diagnosable psychological disorder |

-Examples of illnesses and diseases that qualify for TPD | Most Types of Cancer Multiple Sclerosis Dementia Motor Neurone Disease Muscular Dystrophy Alzheimer’s and Parkinson’s disease Chronic lung conditions Severe Arthritis Heart Attack and Stroke |
+Some illnesses and diseases that qualify for TPD | Most Types of Cancer Multiple Sclerosis Dementia Motor Neurone Disease Muscular Dystrophy Alzheimer’s and Parkinson’s disease Chronic lung conditions Severe Arthritis Heart Attack and Stroke |

 The list above serves as a general reference.
 Please check your TPD policy terms or contact our friendly insurance experts to find out if you have an eligible claim.
 It’s free to understand your circumstances.